dustin-archive/h2ml/readme.md

 # h2ml

-> Create HTML strings directly from h(...) calls
+> Create HTML strings from h()

 For generating static HTML on the fly.
-The output is **not XSS secured**, and minified as far as sanely possible
+The output **should be XSS secured by you first** if you need it to be.
+It is also minified so it is preferred over template strings (or combine it with [`hyperx`](https://github.com/substack/hyperx) :wink:)

 ```js
 h('div', [